mtadie-collab/Geometallurgy-Short-Course/README.md

 ### Checking your setup in Google Colab
 After you have cloned the repo to your Google Drive, we suggest you run the `test-setup` notebook to make sure everything is running correctly.
 1. Go to your [Google Drive](https://drive.google.com/) and navigate to the Geometallurgy-Short-Course folder you've just cloned.
-2. Go to `/examples` and open the `test_setup` notebook
-3. Make sure to edit the path in the first cell of the notebook, as explained in the instructions.
+2. Open the `Geometallurgy-Short-Course.ipynb` notebook.
-4. You should be able to run all cells in the notebook
+3. You should be able to run this notebook.